Ecuador looks to runoff vote for president in April - WTMJ

 “Democracy has triumphed,” Lasso tweeted after the final results.
 He has had a long career in business, banking and government and favors free-market policies and Ecuador’s rapprochement with international organizations.

-Pérez had alleged fraud after partial results indicated he had fallen just short of defeating Lasso and making it to the runoff.
-He is entitled to appeal the election results if he chooses to do so.
+Pérez had previously alleged fraud after partial results indicated he had fallen just short of defeating Lasso and making it to the runoff.
+He made similar allegations on Twitter after the final results were announced, without offering evidence to support the complaint.

 Indigenous communities led protests in October 2019 that forced Ecuador’s government to back down on a move to end fuel subsidies.